concordion/concordion-website/_includes/integrations.md

 1. [Download]({{site.baseurl}}/download/{{ page.fixture_language }}/{{ page.spec_type }}) Concordion.NET
 2. Install ReSharper
-3. Copy Concordion.NUnit.dll from the tools directory of the Concordion.NET package into the addin directory of your ReSharper installation (&lt;resharper-installation-path&gt;\Bin\addins\)
+3. Copy Concordion.NUnit.dll from the `tools` folder of your Concordion.NET package, or the `lib\Concordion` folder of the tutorial project, into the addin directory of your ReSharper installation (&lt;resharper-installation-path&gt;\Bin\addins\)
     * Using specific NUnit installation: If you aren't using the build-in NUnit, but your specified NUnit installation (ReSharper -&gt; Options ... -&gt; Tools -&gt; Unit Testing -&gt; NUnit), you have to copy Concordion.NUnit.dll into the used NUnit installation (&lt;nunit-installation-path&gt;\bin\addins\).
     * Make sure you use NUnit version 2.6.4 in any setup.
 4. Run your Concordion.NET acceptance tests with ReSharper